aniketgarje7/chat-W-pdf/README.md

 4. Update the OpenAI, Pinecone keys, MongoDB creds
 5. Run `npm run dev` to start the project

+## Challenges

+ 1.Selecting right tech-stack for app is challenge for me, I used NextJS for frontend and backend also ,because NextJS provides build in features that makes easy and fast to code.
+ 2.Pinecone free tier limitation: Pinecone allows only one index for free, so I needed to delete the existing index every time a new document was uploaded and append the new vector index for the new data.
+This was a big challenge.

 ### Tech stack